maybetonyfu/orgml/README.md

 ## Usage
 Run `M-x orgml-new-buffer` on a active region (the whole buffer will be used if no active region found).
-A new buffer will be
+A new buffer will be created, displaying the data in org-mode headline format.

 ### Example